FAQs & Rates

 Rolfing is less about relaxation and more about permanently aligning the body.
 Rolfers are interested in establishing an integrated, balanced body.
 The work may have affect not only the physical structure, but also physiological functioning, emotions and thought patterns.

 Chiropractic is a widely varied field.
 The high velocity spinal adjustments that many associate with chiropractic, are absent from Rolfing.
 Rolfing deals with the connective tissues surrounding bones, organizing them so that the bones can adjust into a new, more aligned placement.
 Rolfing also has an endpoint (Ten Series, with occasional tune ups afterward as desired) whereas many chiropractic patients keep returning for continuous care.

 Does it hurt?

 Nowadays Rolfers are trained to work with the client and his/her/their nervous system, not against it.
-The contact may be light, sometimes deep, sometimes intense, but never painful.
-Pain is counterproductive to getting the nervous system to relax and tissues to release.
+The contact may be light, sometimes deep, sometimes intense, but never "too much."

 Is it really, really deep?